Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It’s also your responsibility to double-check if they should be treated as a subcontractor rather than as an employee using HMRC’s Confirmation of Employment Status Tool (CEST).

-Along with their name, the details you need from your subcontractor depend on what sort of business structure they operate as:
+Along with their name, the details you need from your subcontractor depend on what sort of business structure they operate their own contractor business as:

 You won’t need to check a subcontractor’s CIS status every time you pay them, but you will need to verify them again if you haven’t included them on a CIS return in this tax year, or in the previous two tax years.